folio-org/folio-org.github.io/guidelines/contributing.md

 `git bisect` helps to find a commit that has introduced a bug ([git bisect manual](https://git-scm.com/docs/git-bisect)).
-When bisectioning the commits within a feature branch of a pull request should be skipped because it is unknown whether they build successfully.
+When bisecting, the commits within a feature branch of a pull request should be skipped because it is unknown whether they build successfully.
 Ori from Smartly published "[Git Bisect Debugging with Feature Branches](https://blog.smart.ly/2015/02/03/git-bisect-debugging-with-feature-branches/)" with this code snippet that skips those feature branch commits: